apankrat/notes/intrusive-containers/readme.md

 virtual inheritance ([link](https://en.wikipedia.org/wiki/Offsetof#Limitations)).

-In practice however for the C++ codebase that is already using C-style containers, it is possible strengthen the code a bit to safeguard common pitfalls, while keeping the syntax very close to the original C style.
+In practice however for the C++ codebase that is already using C-style containers, it is possible to rework the code a bit to safeguard against common pitfalls, while keeping the syntax very close to the original C style.

 That is, the goal here is to make a better version of *C-style* containers